kumarakshay121/udacity_deepRL/p2_continuous-control/README.md

 2. Adjust the path to the environment file.

-3. Experiment with the hyperparameters in `ddpg_agent.py` and network architecture in `model.py` to improve training and performance.
+3. Experiment with the hyperparameters in `Continuous_Control.ipynb`, the agent in `ddpg_agent.py` and network architecture in `model.py` to improve training and performance.

 ### Acknowledgement